dfinity/ICRC-1/standards/ICRC-3/README.md

 `ICRC-3` is a standard for accessing the block log of a Ledger on the [Internet Computer](https://internetcomputer.org).

 `ICRC-3` specifies:
+1. A way to fetch the archive nodes of a Ledger
-1. A generic format for sharing the block log without information loss.
+2. A generic format for sharing the block log without information loss.
 This includes the fields that a block must have
-2. A mechanism to verify the block log on the client side to allow downloading the block log via query calls
+3. A mechanism to verify the block log on the client side to allow downloading the block log via query calls
-3. A way for new standards to define new transactions types compatible with ICRC-3
+4. A way for new standards to define new transactions types compatible with ICRC-3
-4. Four new endpoints
-    1. one to get the blocks
-    2. one to get the last block (tip) certification
-    3. one to list the supported block types
-    4. one to list the archive nodes

 ## Archive Nodes